wowool/wowool-nlp-compare/README.md

 Using this command you will see the comparison between stanza and wowool in speed and accuracy.

     python3 -m nlp_compare -l english -p "english,entity" -f test.txt -e stanza --show

-This command will generate 2 files:

-* `wowool-vs-stanza-tbl.txt`: A table with the entities side by side
-* `wowool-vs-stanza-diff.txt`: A diff beween the two result files

 #### Anaphora